igrishaev/dynamodb/README.md

 [teleward]: https://github.com/igrishaev/teleward

-DynamoDB is a part of [Teleward][teleward] -- a Telegram captcha bot.
+DynamoDB is a part of [Teleward][teleward] — a Telegram captcha bot.
 The bot is hosted in Yandex Cloud as a binary file compiled with GraalVM.
-It uses the library to reach Yandex DB to track the state.
+It uses the library to track the state in Yandex DB.
 In turn, Yandex DB is a cloud database that mimics DynamoDB and serves a subset of its HTTP API.

 ## Usage